 Call a CT Car Accident Lawyer Today For A Free Case Evaluation.

-What Is My CT Car Accident Case Worth?
+What is My CT Car Accident Case Worth?

+Connecticut state law requires that all registered motor vehicles have liability insurance.
+A vehicle’s insurance must be up to date at all times.
 Every insured automobile in Connecticut is required by law to have a minimum coverage of $20,000/$40,000.
-This means the insurance company will pay up to $20,000 to each injured person, but no more than $40,000 total for each accident.
-This coverage is for medical bills, lost income, pain and suffering, scarring and for loss of consortium.
+This means the insurance company will pay up to $20,000 to each injured person, but no more than $40,000 for each accident.
+This coverage is meant for things like medical bills, lost income, pain and suffering, scarring, and loss of consortium.